karbolak/llama3.2-qlora-finetunined-poetry-fusion/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Meta's Llama 3.2 Community License.

 ## Citation